tippitoppington/github-slideshow/_posts/0000-01-02-tippitoppington.md

 title: "Welcome to tippitoppington's slide!"
 ---

-This is my same but better awesome slide :tada;
-Use the left arrow to go back!
+This is my same but better awesome slide [Tada emoji] Use the left arrow to go back!